FusionAuth/fusionauth-site/site/_posts/2023-02-16-announcing-fusionauth-1-43.md

 Again, with great power comes great responsibility.

+{% include _callout-important.liquid
-If you are allowing wildcards, ensure that the scope of the wildcard is as narrow as possible and that you entirely control all content and code running at the wildcarded URLs.
-Otherwise you could run into a situation where someone hijacks authorization codes and steals access tokens.
+    content="If you are allowing wildcards, ensure that the scope of the wildcard is as narrow as possible and that you entirely control all content and code running at the wildcarded URLs.
+Otherwise you could run into a situation where someone hijacks authorization codes and steals access tokens."
+%}

 ## The rest of it